 3. The Connector Gap

 This is the gap most teams underestimate.
-Agents in production almost always need to receive events from somewhere — a Stripe webhook, a Kafka topic, an SQS queue, a scheduled cron, an inbound email.
-Every framework and most runtimes leave this to you.
+Agents in production almost always receive events from somewhere: a Stripe webhook, a Kafka topic, an SQS queue, a scheduled cron, an inbound email.
+Every framework and most runtimes leave that part to you.

 With LangChain, AutoGen, CrewAI, Inngest + AgentKit, Trigger.dev, Mastra, LangSmith Deployment, or Agentuity, you're building the consumer, the webhook handler, the signature validation, and the dead-letter queue yourself.
-These aren't AI problems; they're plumbing.
-But they're the plumbing that turns an agent into a product.
-Connic ships first-party connectors for Kafka, SQS, Stripe, Email, Postgres, Telegram, Webhooks, Cron, and more — so this plumbing is platform concern, not your code.
+None of that is an AI problem.
+It's plumbing.
+But it's the plumbing that turns an agent into a product.
+Connic ships first-party connectors for Kafka, SQS, Stripe, Email, Postgres, Telegram, Webhooks, Cron, and more, so the plumbing is a platform concern instead of your code.

 Pricing Model Taxonomy

 Pricing pages are hard to compare because the unit of billing is different on each one.
 A $50/mo plan and a $250/team/mo plan mean different things at different org sizes.
-Four models dominate the 2026 landscape:
+Four models dominate the 2026 landscape (prices verified against each vendor's pricing page, May 2026):

 There's no objectively correct model.
 The question is which shape your finance team can approve.
-Procurement at an enterprise typically prefers flat tiers with known overage; a solo developer running hobby volume often prefers pure metering.
-Most teams end up somewhere in between and discover — usually after a surprise bill — which model their org actually tolerates.
+Enterprise procurement usually prefers a predictable floor with known per-unit rates above it (subscription-as-credit or flat + usage).
+A solo developer running hobby volume often prefers pure metering.
+Most teams sit somewhere in between, and they usually find out which model their org actually tolerates after the first surprise bill.

 How to Choose